 Other journals have a ‘hybrid’ model where some articles are open access while the remainder of articles in the journal are closed and available only to paid subscribers.
 These journals always require that an APC be paid before the article can be made open access.

-The Research Councils UK (RCUK) has given the University a block grant to support the cost of gold open access.
+UKRI has given the University a block grant to support the cost of gold open access.
+UKRI

-You should contact email@example.com before publication to ensure there are sufficient funds to cover the cost of your article processing charge (APC).
+You should contact firstname.lastname@example.org before submission to ensure there are sufficient funds to cover the cost of your article processing charge (APC).

 You must publish any research papers arising from your research award in such a way that they fully meet your funder's requirements.

-The Library has subscribed to a number of prepayment and membership schemes to reduce the cost of OA article processing.
+The Library has subscribed to a number of prepayment and membership schemes to reduce the cost of OA article processing charges.

 Full details of each prepayment and membership scheme below.